29thStPublishing/Dumpling2/DumplingDocs.md

 2. **deleteArticlesFor(issueId: NSString)** This method accepts an issue's global id and deletes all articles from the database which belong to that issue

-3. **getArticlesFor(issueId: String?, type: String?, excludeType: String?)** ```returns Array<Article>``` This method accepts an issue's global id, type of article to be found and type of article to be excluded.
+3. **getArticlesFor(issueId: String?, type: String?, excludeType: String?, count: Int, page: Int)** ```returns Array<Article>``` This method accepts an issue's global id, type of article to be found and type of article to be excluded.
 It retrieves all articles which meet these conditions and returns them in an array.
 All parameters are optional.
 At least one of the parameters is needed when making this call.
 The parameters follow AND conditions

 4. **searchArticlesWith(keywords: [String], issueId: String?)** ```returns Array<Article>``` This method accepts an issue's global id and returns all articles for an issue (or if nil, all issues) with specific keywords